Subhranil2004/cs-coursework/Computer Networks/README.md

 ## Assignment 2: Concurrent Servers

-1. What is the utility of concurrent servers?
-Discuss two different ways of creating concurrent servers.

-2. Write a concurrent version of the server from Q3 of Assignment 1 (lover-hater server) by forking a child per client.
+1. Write a concurrent version of the server from Q3 of Assignment 1 (lover-hater server) by forking a child per client.
 Show the requesting client's ID and the serving child's PID.
 Point out its advantage compared to the previous version.

-3. Write the above program using threads.
+2. Write the above program using threads.

 ---